MiguelGuimaraes37/find-a-coach/README.md

 14. -> Add the feature of adding a Request in vuex store, done
 15. -> Add requests overview to RequestsReceived, but it will be upgraded(a user can see all the requests even if the owner of the request is not him), done
 16. -> Update requests overview in order to only see the requests of a specific coach id, done
-17. -> Integrate http request in order to store a new/update coach with FireBase
+17. -> Integrate http request in order to store a new/update coach with FireBase , done
+18. -> Coaches are loaded by firebase through a http request, done